mahozad/vectors/parliament-seat-composition/README.md

 Used in [this wikipedia page]()

-Note that wikipedia does NOT allow to upload SVGs that contain scripts
+Note that wikipedia does NOT allow uploading SVGs that contain scripts